The Forest

 STAGE 7: Launch - 2018

-Proceeds from the launch were given to one of the charities YVE supports, Global Gardens of Peace.
-All who attended had a day of tours, learning, engagement, food, music, cooking demonstrations and fun.
+Proceeds from the launch were donated to Global Gardens of Peace, one of the charities supported by Yarra Valley Estate.
+Guests enjoyed a day of tours, food, music, learning and hands-on experiences in the garden.

 STAGE 8: Edible Forest Open Day